mpitid/babble/README.md

 The list of peers must be predefined and known to all peers.
 At the moment, it is
 not possible to dynamically modify the list of peers while the network is running
-but this is not a limitation of the Hashgraph algorithm, just an implemention
+but this is not a limitation of the Hashgraph algorithm, just an implementation
 prioritization.

 ### Core